 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Traumatic cranial neuropathies are often seen with fractures involving the skull base.
 They most frequently involve the olfactory and optic nerves at the anterior skull base or the seventh and eighth cranial nerves in the temporal bone.
-In this update, the author discusses updates on posttraumatic optic neuropathy.
+In this update, the author updates the literature.

-Samuel Thomas Soemmerring, a German medical student, established the present classification of cranial nerves in 12 numbered pairs 2 centuries ago.
-The basis of the classification was the different foramina in the base of the skull through which the nerves exit the cranial cavity (77).
+Samuel Thomas Soemmerring, a German medical student, established the present classification of cranial nerves in 12 numbered pairs two centuries ago.
+The basis of the classification was the different foramina in the base of the skull through which the nerves exit the cranial cavity (81).
 The first description of traumatic cranial nerve injury appears in the Edwin Smith Papyrus and describes a patient with a facial droop following head injury.
-The droop was on the same side as the fracture and was probably due to a contre-coup injury (23).
+The droop was on the same side as the fracture and was probably due to a contre-coup injury (24).

 Oculomotor nerve.
 Trauma is a common cause of oculomotor neuropathy, and associated facial and orbital injuries compound the diagnosis.
 Generalized orbital swelling with limitation of movements may be mistaken for oculomotor nerve injury.
 The third nerve may be injured at multiple sites, including the brainstem, exit zone from the brainstem, the entrance point to the dura, and in the orbital apex.